 With your baby in close proximity, reaching out to nurse only gets easier.
 Parents, especially moms, need all the help they can get as babies need soothing and feeding (especially at night).

+In addition, co-sleeping aids in maintaining an adequate milk supply, as breastfeeding follows a supply-and-demand process.
 When a mom is able to frequently and quickly nurse her hungry baby, her body is better primed to produce more milk when needed.

 Finally, co-sleeping helps ensure breastfeeding mothers get enough sleep, too.
 With the baby on the same surface as she is, mom doesn’t have to fully awaken to nurse.